Male Fertility and Cancer Treatment

 Chemotherapy works by killing quickly dividing cells.
 These can be cancer cells or normal cells.
 Many cells in our bodies are quickly dividing, like those lining the gut, hair follicles, and germ cells (including sperm and oocytes or eggs).
 When these cells are damaged by chemotherapy, it causes side effects.
 These include diarrhea, mouth sores, hair loss, and the inability to have children.

 Azoospermia (no sperm) or oligospermia (low sperm count) may not be permanent.
-It can take from months to years for sperm production to improve.
+It can take months to years for sperm production to improve.
 Sperm counts are often lower after chemotherapy.
 There can also be damage to the genetic makeup (DNA) of sperm after chemotherapy.
 Research has found that this damage is repaired after therapy, though it isn’t clear how long this takes.

 Radiation Therapy and Fertility